farbodtaymouri/Books-Papers/Leadership/Azure Well-Architected Framework/AI/Design Areas/Application Design for AI Workloads on Azure.md

 This section covers the areas that can benefit from applying Azure Well-Architected Framework.
-Note that, it is not necessary to went through all of them but it is good to review them based on your needs.
+Note that, it is not necessary to went through all of them but it is good to review them based on your needs https://learn.microsoft.com/en-us/azure/well-architected/ai/application-design.

 # Application Design for AI Workloads on Azure